joeyhkim/TyporaBugDemo/README.md

 ### Image Resizing with the Style Attribute

 Image size changes made using the style attribute do reflect accurately in the Typora view.
-Unfortunately, GitHub and GitlLab markdown do not support this attribute.
+Unfortunately, GitHub and GitLab markdown do not support this attribute.